 Céad Míle Fáilte – and welcome to this week’s Letter from Ireland.
 How are things in your part of the world today?
 I’m writing this week’s letter from the centre of the city of London – the rain is falling outside and it is a bit on the cool side.
 This is a city that has massive connections with the Irish down through the centuries – do you have any suggestions on where you would like us to visit while we are here?
 I’m looking for places associated with the Irish – so, do leave your comments below and let me know!
+Today we’re going to put a focus on the Top 10 Irish Surnames among our readers – perhaps your Irish surname is among them?

 I’m having a cup of Barry’s Tea (yes, in London) as I write, and I do hope you’ll have a cup of whatever you fancy yourself as we start into today’s letter.